‘DAD’S ARMY: THE MOVIE’

 David Croft was reframed from including old WWII footage in the opening titles for the TV series.
 Here, the ‘Dad’s Army’ movie is allowed to include that.
 It also lets us see what the war is like from the Nazis’ point of view as well as Walmington-on-Sea’s with intriguing and amusing comparisons. 😀

-Arthur Lowe as ever is brilliant as Captain Mainwaring in the movie.
+As ever, Arthur Lowe is brilliant as Captain Mainwaring in the movie.
 I enjoyed how determined he is to defend Britain to the last, despite the opposition he gets especially from those like Major General Fullard who puts him down.
 I like how he confronted that German pilot in the film’s dramatic finale.

 John Le Mesurier is equally brilliant as Sgt.
 Wilson in the movie.
 He maintains the laid-back, nonchalant attitude that provides a good foil for Mainwaring.
 He also quietly supports Mainwaring within the Home Guard, despite him being politer, posh and not militant as Mainwaring would like. 🙂

 John Laurie as Private Frazer is equally good, being the cynical Scottish soldier as usual.
 I should point out a lot of the ‘privates’ don’t get much to do compared to the main leads.
-But Frazer has stand-out moments, including when he gets annoyed with Jonesy ruining his oil weapon for the road.
+But Frazer has stand-out moments, including when he gets annoyed with Jonesy for ruining his oil weapon for the road.

-James Beck is excellent as Private Walker in this movie.
+James Beck is excellent as Private Walker in the movie.
 Not meaning to be a downer, but I’m glad this movie was made before he passed away in 1973.
 I enjoyed Walker’s spiv stuff in the film and it was amusing when he got inside Jonesy’s bathtub tank that very soon ended up falling into the river.

-Arnold Ridley was funny as Godfrey in the movie.
+Arnold Ridley is funny as Godfrey in the movie.
 There’s a scene where Godfrey is out in the pouring rain on guard duty and he recites a poem to keep his mind off ‘being excused’.
 Admittedly that’s taken from the episode ‘Battle School’, but it’s amusing how it found its way here into the film.

 Ian Lavender is very good as Pike in the film.
 I don’t think Pike is particularly stand-out in the movie.
 He’s quieter and reserved compared to being in the TV series, especially during a line-up scene.
 It was funny when Pike had to do Walker’s guard duty instead whilst Walker attended to his ‘mother’!